JelenaKajandere/learngithubrepos/README.md

 # learngithubrepos
 test new repo in github.
 I love to learn new things.
+and learn sqaush& merge vs rebase